bogdanmarculescu/itp2200/README.md

 My suggestion is that you clone the entire repository, since that will include the code, the test code, and the slides.

 #### I don't see an option to Run my code.
 What can I do?
+First, you need to setup the Java Development Kit (JDK).
+Go to "File -> Project Structure -> Project -> Project SDK" and select some Java version.
+We recommend using either Java 8 or Java 11.

-IntelliJ needs to know what files it can expect to run and what not.
+Also, IntelliJ needs to know what files it can expect to run and what not.
 Marking files:
 - the /exercises/ folder is "Sources Root Folder"
 - the /test/ folder is "Test Root Folder"

 This should allow you to run everything (with coverage, too).
 Also make sure you have the JDK properly setup.
 Note that you should also setup a folder for outputs (complied files and suchlike, that the IDE needs).
-Setup a folder called "itp2200/out".
+Create a folder called "itp2200/out" and assign it as the output folder going to "File -> Project Structure -> Project -> Project compiler output".
 Since this contains compiles files, it does not belong on git, so it is not part of this repository.

 #### How do I get JUnit to work with my code?